Choose Your Province/State of Service

 1. Carbon dioxide is captured from an industrial facility, power plant or directly from the air.

-2. Large scale capture and sequestration: The CO2 is concentrated, compressed and transported to a sequestration site (by pipeline, rail, truck or ship), and pumped deep underground into a porous geologic formation, which keeps the CO2 trapped underground permanently.
+2. Large scale capture and sequestration: The CO2 is concentrated, compressed and transported to a sequestration site (by pipeline, rail, truck or ship), and pumped deep underground into a porous geologic formation, which keeps the CO2 trapped underground.

 3. Smaller scale capture and conversion: The CO2 is captured and converted from a gas to a stable solid, like sodium carbonate (soda ash), that can have other uses and benefits including surplus heat that can a) offset energy demand and b) make pharmaceuticals, glass and soap.